ChrisBaidoo/ChrisBaidoo/README.md

 # Hi there, Im Christian👋

 Im a Frontend Developer with Digital Marketing background and love for everything Tech.
 I am a big fan of Javascript, React and Node.
-As a hobby, I like solving coding challenges on codewars, reading, hitting the gym, and a long time ago, playing American football
+As a hobby, I like solving coding challenges on codewars, reading, hitting the gym, and a long time ago, playing American football.

+## More About Me:woman:

 <!--